MarineRobuchon/consmampd/README.md

 -   introduced (folder containing transformed images of some species of interest that are also introduced).

+Please note that these images were used for a first version of the figures, but not all of them are used in the published version of the figures to comply with the licenses of the images.

 ### 1.3. requireddata (only on your computer)

 This folder contains data too heavy to be stored in the online github